makerdao/dss-emergency-spells/README.md

 [spell-tag]: https://github.com/makerdao/dss-exec-lib/blob/69b658f35d8618272cd139dfc18c5713caf6b96b/src/DssExec.sol#L75

-Some types of emergency spells may come in 2 flavors:
+Some types of emergency spells may come in 3 flavors:

-1. Single ilk: applies the desired spell action for a single pre-defined ilk.
+1. Single-ilk: applies the desired spell action to a single pre-defined ilk.
-1. Multi ilk: applies the desired spell action for all applicable ilks.
+1. Multi-ilk: applies the desired spell action to all applicable ilks.
+1. Hardcoded Multi-ilk: applies the desired spell action to a hardcoded list of retlated ilks (i.e.: `ETH-A`, `ETH-B` and `ETH-C`)

 Furthermore, this repo provides on-chain factories for single ilk emergency spells to make it easier to deploy for new ilks.